Victoria-Samboco/solarkat_docs/docs/source/index.rst

 ..   :align: center

 **SolarKAT** is a Python-based pipeline designed to mitigate solar radio interference in MeerKAT data.
 It employs solar tracking, solar subtraction, and peeling techniques to enhance the quality of data by reducing solar radio interference while preserving flux measurements in the observed field.
+SolarKAT

 ..
 Check out the :doc:`usage` section for further information, including
 .. how to :ref:`installation` the project.